 Here are some tab dividers I’ve made recently using this exact method (in addition to the Instax camera tab divider we’re giving to you today)…for inspiration!
-The conversation heart coffee cup planner divider is a part of our Valentines Day Mega Sticker Pack.
+The conversation heart coffee cup planner divider is a part of our Valentines Day Mega Sticker Kit.
 The unicorn tab dividers can be found HERE if you want to download them.

 Regardless of which option you choose from we think you’ll want to print and laminate you DIY planner tabs or they just won’t last very long.
 In many cases you’ll be pulling them out of your Happy Planner once a week!
 That puts a lot of stress on the holes.
 We’re going to show you how to preserve your planner tabs for the long haul in this step by step tutorial.